 With insulin data on the smartphone, reports are intuitive and straightforward and give you a clear picture of how your patient has been managing their therapy.
 For charting you can generate a PDF that can be emailed right from your patient’s phone.
 Follow-ups are actionable and productive with complete data to inform your patient’s care.

-The InPen Smart Insulin Delivery System will be available in 2017.
+The InPen Smart Insulin Delivery System is now available Click Here to start the process.